fleetdm/fleet/proposals/apple-mdm/Fleet-MDM-Setup.md

     apple->>server: Download APNS Certificate (PEM)
     end
     end
-    note over server: APNS keypair<br>ready to use
+    note over server: APNs keypair<br>ready to use
 ```

 The "MDM vendor setup" flow (1) is executed once by the "MDM vendor."